camillobruni/django-admin2/docs/ref/modeladmin.rst

 Replacing an existing view
 ==========================

-To replacing an existing admin view, it's need add an attribute with the same name that the view that you want replace:
+To replace an existing admin view, add an attribute with the same name as the view that you want replace:

 .. code-block:: python